sideria/YikYak-App/README.md

 ##  How It Works

-1.  **Advertise:** Your phone broadcasts a unique "Service UUID" via Bluetooth.
+1.  **Transmit:** Your phone broadcasts a unique "Service UUID" via Bluetooth.
 2.  **Scan:** It simultaneously listens for other phones broadcasting the same ID.
 3.  **Connect:** When two phones find each other, they form a direct GATT link.
 4.  **Sync:** Messages are flooded across the network instantly.